MadibaGroup/2024-zkFBA/K Drafts/TBD?.md

 implementation is the more complete/current one.

 ## Open threads / next steps
-1. ~~Kimia has not yet supplied her own draft text~~ — SUPERSEDED 2026-09-07:
-   Kimia explicitly asked me to start drafting Abstract/Intro myself ("start writing in the cadence for this conference... do abstract and intro"), then asked for "the next part" (Background/Related Work).
+1. ("start writing in the cadence for this conference... do abstract and intro"), then asked for "the next part" (Background/Related Work).
 The old "wait for her draft" instruction no longer applies — I am now actively drafting the paper section by section, in the zkpwriting voice, pending her review/edits after each part.
-2. The exact Häbock 2022 citation (title/venue) should be pulled from wherever `protocol_constraints.md` sourced it, or asked of Kimia directly — not guessed.
+2. The exact Häbock 2022 citation (title/venue) should be pulled from wherever `protocol_constraints.md` sourced it, or asked directly — not guessed.
 Flagged inline in `paper_draft.md` §2.3 as an open editorial note.
 3. ~~Pull constraint definitions/equations directly from